Categories

 To give you the low-down on long-term rentals on the Costa del Sol, we spoke to our long-term rental specialists in Manilva and asked them your questions.

-Long-term rentals are not subject to any of the restrictions that face holiday rental properties.
+Long-term rentals avoid the restrictions on holiday properties.

 What are the costs of renting out your property long term?